kingdom-one/grow-together-conference/readme.md

 # Changelog

+## v1.1.4

+-   Bug fix accordions and modify copy

+## v1.1.3

+-   Add/edit copy
+-   Update hero to only have gradient background

 ## v1.1.2

 -   Refactor accordions to be single accordions with items inside (instead of multiple accordions stacked in a div)